 Self-Care and Wellness

 Coping skills to meet you where you are.
-We've expanded our self-care and wellness section to help you during these anxious times.

 Topics in this section include: Exercise and Movement, Creative Expression, Relaxation, Mental Health, Nutrition, Social Connection, Skin, Cosmetics and Hair, Cancer Fatigue, and Aging.

 A fun way to help manage upper extremity lymphedema.

 Gentle chair yoga exercises for people with cancer.
 Presented by Moffitt Cancer Centre.

 Yoga poses for people in or after cancer treatment.

 This sequence of gentle modified postures brings the spine through its full range of movement.

 A gentle easy to follow yoga session suitable for anyone in recovering from chemotherapy.

 Free, online collection of Canadian films and documentaries.

 An online collection of art from around the world.